chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 2. Scar's attempt to erase Mufasa's legacy is foiled—Mufasa's legacy can't be killed.
 4. Scar's own legacy will not last—his own legacy *can* and *was* killed.

-Furthermore, `Simba announces that Mufasa lives *in* him.` It could be said before this that Mufasa may have been *superficially* in Simba, implicitly by Simba being his birth child and having Mufasa's DNA.
-But Mufasa's character was never really *alive* in Simba amidst all his arrogance and pride.
-Mufasa was dead in Simba.
+Furthermore, `Simba announces that Mufasa lives *in* him.` It could be said before this climax that Mufasa may have been *superficially* in Simba, implicitly by Simba being his birth child and having Mufasa's mere DNA.
+But Mufasa's character was never really *alive* in Simba amidst all of Simba's arrogance and pride.
 Until now.
 Now, you look at Simba, and you unmistakably see Mufasa.
 Now, Mufasa is alive in Simba.

 `Then at the end of the sequence, Simba chants his name.` I didn't really know what to do at the end here.
 I mainly needed a way for the hyenas to initiate the fight.
 I think shouting "MUFASA!" is cool, considering Scar has multiple dialogues where he's so threatened and insecure just by the mere mention of Mufasa's name.
 But I don't think that Mufasa's name has to necessarily be repeated and chanted: saying it once with full understanding is more than enough power.
 Anyways, it's cool that `all the different animals join the chant, which is reminscent of how Mufasa says he lives on in "everything we see".` And then it's established that Ed goes hysterical from Mufasa's name so `all this triggers him to initiate the fight.`